Medical equipment photographed on top of a workbook

 Course Summary

-In this MSc, you will acquire deep knowledge and comprehensive intellectual integrity on the different types of diabetes and associated complications, the pathophysiology and diagnosis, as well as understanding up-to-date therapeutic approaches.
-The course is suitable for healthcare professionals, researchers and intercalating medical students.
+This course aims to provide you with the skills to advance your specialist knowledge on the different types of diabetes and associated complications, the pathophysiology and diagnosis, as well as understanding up-to-date therapeutic approaches.
+The course is suitable for healthcare professionals, researchers and intercalating medical students who want to advance their career.

 Find out more about International Scholarships